CellProfiler/tutorials/QualityControl/BBBC022_QualityControlExercise.rst

 1) **Start the provided QC pipeline on the BBBC022 dataset**

+In order to do quality control, we need to first measure the images in many ways.
+This will allow us to do machine learning to use the measurements to identify the good images from the bad.

 -  Start CellProfiler by double-clicking the desktop icon |Inline1|

 -  Drag and drop the ‘BBBC022_QC.cppipe’ file into the ‘Analysis